 Hot cocoa and hot chocolate are usually drunk on their own with decadent toppings, such as whipped cream and marshmallows.
 Yet, the hot beverage's ability to pair with other flavors is far greater than it is usually given credit for.

-How to Pair Hot Chocolate With Food
+Pairing Hot Chocolate With Food

 Instead, look for complementary and contrasting flavors.
-Chocolate is fantastic with lightly salted foods as well as those that are slightly spiced.
+Chocolate is fantastic with lightly salted foods as well as those that are gently spiced.
 It's also a delight with a great variety of fruits, particularly the tangy ones like oranges and tart apples.

 And for a salty-and-sweet snack, try these potato chip cookies.